PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

+Pass-through charging is one of the most common features that portable chargers come with.
 Although the naming is pretty intuitive, we wanted to dive a bit deeper and shed some more light on this topic.

-What is pass-through charging?
+What is Pass-through Charging?

 Pass-through charging is, in the simplest terms, a technology built into various devices that allows other devices to be connected and recharged while the original one is plugged into a power supply outlet and charging itself.
 This technology makes use of a series of power-regulating circuits that match the amount of energy needed by a connected device to the power being drawn out from the wall outlet.